NAREE's Annual Real Estate Journalism Conference

-Miami 2020 Conference registration is open now.
+Miami 2020 Conference registration is open soon.
 Please follow the steps below that apply to you.

 1. Join or pay your 2020 dues (if you haven't already - does not apply to speakers or regional media covering the conference).
 Click on the Join/Renew Tab at the top of the page or Join NAREE – CLICK HERE

-2. After your 2020 dues are paid, Download the 2020 Miami Conference Registration Form – CLICK HERE Please fill out the form and email it to email@example.com.
+2. After your 2020 dues are paid, Please fill out the updated conference registration form (linked here) and email it to email@example.com.
 Please read NAREE's Policy on the Conference Code of Conduct immediately following these steps.
 (Applies to all. – Speakers must fill out the registration form, but do not have pay registration fees if they are not attending the full conference.)
-Those who register for the NAREE Conference after August 20 may not be able to have their names published in the Miami Conference Program book in the Conference Pre-registrant section.
 Some after hour conference activities may fill up fast, it's first come first served.

-3. Industry Associates and Speakers: After you complete the NAREE conference registration form and email the registration form to firstname.lastname@example.org -- Step 2 above -- you will be eligible to make your own reservations at the Kimpton Epic hotel on a personal computer by clicking NAREE's Industry Associate $169 rate by August 20.
-You can cancel hotel up to 72 hours prior to arrival, so reserve your hotel now.
+3. Industry Associates and Speakers: After you complete the updated NAREE conference registration form and email the registration form to firstname.lastname@example.org -- Step 2 above -- you will be eligible to make your own reservations at the Kimpton Epic hotel on a personal computer by clicking this link.
+The NAREE industry associate rate is $169.
+You can cancel hotel up to 72 hours prior to arrival, so reserve your hotel soon since the block is very limited.
 If you missed the deadline and still want to come and stay at the conference hotel, please contact email@example.com or text 561-391-1983 and NAREE will do its best to help you.
 Always contact the NAREE office first to find out your best and most flexible options.

-4. Journalists only: After you complete the NAREE conference registration form and email the registration form to firstname.lastname@example.org --Step 2 above -- you will be eligible make your own hotel reservations at the Kimpton Epic hotel on a personal computer by clicking NAREE's $139 Media rate by September 1.
-This rate is for journalists only.
-If the media block fills before Sept 1, please call or text the NAREE Office at 561-391-1983 and we will see if we can find a room at that rate for you.
+4. Journalists only: After you complete the updated NAREE conference registration form and email that registration form to firstname.lastname@example.org --Step 2 above -- you will be eligible make your own hotel reservations at the Kimpton Epic hotel on a personal computer by clicking this link.
+This media only rate of $139 rate is for journalists only.
+If the media block fills up, please call or text the NAREE Office at 561-391-1983 and we will see if we can find a room at that rate for you.
 Every journalist must register for the conference with NAREE first to receive this rate.
 This block is VERY limited and will fill up fast.
-All hotel reservations may be cancelled to 72 hours prior to arrival, so reserve your hotel now.
+All hotel reservations may be cancelled to 72 hours prior to arrival, so reserve your hotel sooner than later.
 If you missed the deadline and still want to come and stay at the conference hotel, please contact email@example.com NAREE will do its best to help you.
 Always contact the NAREE office first to find out your best and most flexible options.

 5. Journalism Fellows: NAREE will make your hotel reservations for you.
-Email your fellowship application from naree.org/fellowship to firstname.lastname@example.org by Sept.
-1. This program is also available on a first come, first served basis, so please fill out the form now or as early as you can in August.
+Email your fellowship application from naree.org/fellowship to firstname.lastname@example.org by Oct.
+21. This program is also available on a first come, first served basis, so please fill out the form now or as early as you can.
 There is no charge for 2020 paid NAREE media members to apply, so apply now.